ADVANTICS/documentation/charge-controllers/secc_configuration.md

 `current_ripple`

-Peak-to-peak magnitude of the current ripple at the output of the charger.
+Peak-to-peak magnitude of the current ripple (A) at the output of the charger.

 Example: